 ¼ cup pistachio nuts

-salt & pepper to taste for the pesto (plus more for sprinkling the squash)
+¾ teaspoon salt (plus a pinch more for sprinkling the squash)

 - Halve the squash, scoop out the seeds with a spoon, then slice in the same direction as the ridges.
 Season with salt and pepper, toss in olive oil and arrange on a baking sheet.
 Bake in the oven for 15 minutes at 400 degrees.